moving-to-gibraltar · Last updated 2 June 2026

 Quick Summary

-• Gibraltar wins on tax simplicity, UK legal system, and the upcoming July 2026 EU border deal
+• Gibraltar wins on tax simplicity, no VAT, UK legal framework, and the 15 July 2026 EU border deal

 • Malta wins on EU membership, more housing options, and established expat infrastructure